The sorted array-like object to search.

 The index of the first element in the range to be

 searched, inclusive.
-The default value is 0
+The default value is 0.
+Negative values

 are taken as an offset from the end of the array.